syntasso/workshop/installing-a-promise/README.md

 # <a name="promise"></a>What is a Kratix Promise?

-Conceptually, Promises are the building blocks of Kratix that allow you to develop your platform incrementally.
-Technically, a Promise is a YAML document that defines a contract between the Platform and its users.
+Promises are the building blocks of Kratix, they define a contract between the Platform and its users.
 We will explore more about this contract and the internals of a Kratix Promise in part 4 where you will [write your own Promise](/writing-a-promise/README.md).

 ## Kratix Promises